-- (z) the credit rating of the Guarantor is an assessment of its ability to pay obligations, including those on the Certificates.
-Consequently, actual or anticipated declines in the credit rating of the Guarantor may affect the market value of the Certificates; - (aa) the Certificates are linked to the Underlying Stock and subject to the risk that the price of the Underlying Stock may rise.
-The following is a list of some of the significant risks associated with the Underlying Stock: - Historical performance of the Underlying Stock does not give an indication of future performance of the Underlying Stock.
-It is impossible to predict whether the price of the Underlying Stock will fall or rise over the term of the Certificates; and
+- (y) the credit rating of the Guarantor is an assessment of its ability to pay obligations, including those on the Certificates.
+Consequently, actual or anticipated declines in the credit rating of the Guarantor may affect the market value of the Certificates; - (z) the Certificates are linked to an index and subject to risks broadly similar to those attending any investment in a broadly-based portfolio of assets, the risk that the general level of prices for such assets may rise.
+The following is a list of some of the significant risks associated with an index: - Historical performance of the index does not give an indication of future performance of this index.
+It is impossible to predict whether the value of the index will fall or rise over the term of the Certificates: and